AdobeDocs/campaign-classic.en/help/configuration/using/elements-and-attributes.md

 ### Description {#description-11}

-This element lets you define a `<method>  element.
-It is mandatory for declaring a method. </method>`
+This element lets you define a `<method>`  element.
+It is mandatory for declaring a method.

 ### Attribute description {#attribute-description-11}